pivotal/docs-tap/services-toolkit/how-to-guides/authorize-claim-provisioner-classes.hbs.md

 The result is that any user who has the `app-operator` role is now authorized to claim from the `bigcorp-rabbitmq` class.

-Those users still need permission to create `ClassClaims` in the namespace(s) they want to consume the services from.
+Those users still need permission to create `ClassClaims` in the namespaces they want to consume the services from.

 ## <a id="auth-one-user"></a> Authorize a user to claim from a specific namespace